Ghilt/Rabbit/README.md

     \ Change caret
     Default input: Instrinsic cycle to next caret

 Cycles the active memory caret through all created carets as default.
-If `.`is used it chooses caret based on the order they were created instead instead. `\1` e.g. selects the caret you yourself created first in you program
+If `.`is used it chooses caret based on the order they were created instead instead. `\1` e.g. selects the caret you yourself created first in your program

 #### Start function

     # start function
     Default input: Caret

-This is a 3 cyclic instruction which sets in motion a new execution track.
-The first instruction records what direction the new execution track shlla progress in.
+This is a 3 cyclic instruction.
+It sets in motion a new execution track.
+The first instruction records what direction the new execution track will progress in.
 The second records where it will begin executing.
 The third records where it's default memory caret will be and then adds it to the pool of execution tracks in the program.

 #### Query environment